binajmen/next-with-easy-peasy/README.md

-# With Redux Wrapper + Easy-Peasy Example
+# With Redux Wrapper + Easy-Peasy Example for Next.js

 Usually splitting your app state into `pages` feels natural but sometimes you'll want to have global state for your app.
 This is an example on how you can use easy-peasy that also works with the universal rendering approach from Next.js.

-This example is widely inspired from the [official redux-wrapper example](https://github.com/vercel/next.js/tree/canary/examples/with-redux-wrapper) maintained by Next.js (February, 2021)

 ## How to use